Sheriff: Attempted Home Invasion Suspect Shot, Killed By Resident

 MODESTO (CBS13) — A woman suspected of an attempted home invasion at a rural home near Modesto was shot and killed by a resident, authorities say.

-The Stanislaus County Sheriff’s Office says, a little before 8 p.m., a suspect had apparently tried to get into a property along the 3900 block of Blue Gum Avenue by smashing a sliding glass door with a fire extinguisher.READ MORE: Community Mourns Family Killed In Modesto House Fire
+The Stanislaus County Sheriff’s Office says, a little before 8 p.m., a suspect had apparently tried to get into a property along the 3900 block of Blue Gum Avenue by smashing a sliding glass door with a fire extinguisher.READ MORE: Modesto Organization Rehabs Old Wheelchairs To Ship Worldwide To Those In Need

 CBS13 was told by neighbors that a couple in their 80s live in the home.
 The pair started calling their nearby neighbors for help – and also armed themselves, deputies say.